diego0020/lab_vision/lab0_intro/readme.md

 ## Before

 1. Boot from a live cd
-2. Configure keyboard and siftware repository
+2. Configure keyboard and software repository

 ## Linux